 Never finalize your estate plan after a single draft, as this is an ongoing process.
-The Norman Yatooma & Associates law firm will be there every step of the way to help you plan.
+Norman Yatooma & Associates will be there every step of the way to help you plan.

-Norman Yatooma & Associates recognizes something very critical.
-Estate planning is ideal for everyone, not simply the retired segments of the population.
+The Norman Yatooma & Associates law firm recognizes that estate planning is ideal for everyone, not simply the retired segments of the population.
 We have helped clients of all age groups accurately assess their possessions and plan them accordingly.
 Of course, estate planning becomes a more vital necessity as people age.

-Norman Yatooma & Associates is the preferred alternative to a generic state plan.
+The Norman Yatooma & Associates law firm is the preferred alternative to a generic estate plan.
 In some circumstances, a person cannot competently plan an estate because they suffer from a physical or mental disability.
 In such cases, your estate plan may hinge on a court based decision, rather than that of your family.
 Our attorneys can prevent this from happening.

 If you pass away without a personally devised estate plan in place, your assets will be subject to the probate laws, which are state specific.
 Accordingly, your spouse and/or children may be entitled to a portion of your assets.
 This conveys the importance of deliberate estate planning.
 If the state allocates your resources, your spouse and children may not be provided with enough resources, and they may not be financially secure after your death.
 Our law firm can make sure that your family is secured.